 The buzz phrase "closed-loop cycle" has been popping up more and more in mainstream culture and it pleases me to no end.
 Why?
-The more the public becomes aware of this concept, the faster we can work towards curbing climate change.
+The more we become aware of this concept, the faster we can live more sustainably room-by-room in our homes, and then ultimately work towards curbing climate change.
 This is because the principles behind closed-loop cycles are inherently better for our health, the earth's wellbeing, and keep us more connected to our local ecosystems.

 So this begs the question, what exactly is a closed-loop cycle?

 In nature, there are closed loop cycles within every niche of an ecosystem.
 A closed-loop cycle is a system where nothing is wasted, only returned to the cycle itself to sustain and further strengthen it.